Where are they now? Schalke’s 2011 Champions League semi-finalists

 The 2010-11 season was a strange one for Schalke.
 They struggled in the league and sacked Felix Magath as manager in March, suggesting he had ‘lost the team’ – but he had just guided the side to the Champions League quarter-finals and the final of the DFB-Pokal.

-Ralf Rangnick took over and continued the good work away from the league as Schalke beat Inter Milan 5-2 in the San Siro on their way to the semi-final of Europe’s premier competition, and saw off Duisburg in the domestic cup final.
+Ralf Rangnick took over and continued the good work away from the league as Schalke saw off Duisburg in the domestic cup final and beat Inter Milan 5-2 in the San Siro on their way to the semi-final of Europe’s premier competition.

-We’ve looked back at the team who started the 2-1 second-leg victory over Inter to see where they ended up.
+We’ve looked back at the team who started the 2-1 second-leg victory over Inter to see what they’ve achieved since.

 You might have heard of him.
 Just turned 24, Neuer was in his final season at Schalke.
 With Manchester United also lurking, he chose Bayern Munich, where he has gone on to establish himself as one of the best goalkeepers in the world.